ViniciusBerger/Organo/README.md

-# Getting Started with Create React App
+# Organo: Create and organize your team

 This project was bootstrapped with [Create vite App].